samozm/samozm.github.io/_software/bayesian_network_regression.md

 collection: software
 type: "Software"
 permalink: /software/BayesianNetworkRegression
-description: A Julia package for fitting Bayesian Network Regression, a model for inferring the relationships between microbiome phylogenetic networks and a dependent variable of interest.
+excerpt: A Julia package for fitting Bayesian Network Regression, a model for inferring the relationships between microbiome phylogenetic networks and a dependent variable of interest.
 ---

 {% include base_path %}